Frequently Asked Questions

 No, the EB-2 NIW and EB-1A immigrant visas do not require employer sponsorship — they can be self-petitioned.
 They also do not require that you have an offer of employment.
 You can be unemployed and still apply for an EB-2 NIW or EB-1A.

 My employer is doing the PERM labor certification process for me.
-Should I still consider an EB-2 NIW?
+Should I still consider an EB-2 NIW or EB-1A?

 Yes, the PERM process is lengthy, often taking close to two years, and not always successful.
-You may want to consider pursuing a self-petitioned NIW at the same time.
-In addition to establishing a priority date, having an approved NIW confers other benefits.
-If you have an approved NIW and are laid off or want to change jobs, you may not need to restart the I-140 process — the NIW is not tied to a specific employer.
-Additionally, in many instances the NIW process is faster than PERM, meaning you may have an I-140 approval sooner and, thus, be able to extend your H-1B beyond the six-year limit or file an H-4 work authorization application for your spouse.
+You may want to consider pursuing a self-petitioned NIW or EB-1A at the same time.
+In addition to establishing a priority date, having an approved NIW or EB-1A confers other benefits.
+If you have an approved NIW and are laid off or want to change jobs, you may not need to restart the I-140 process — the NIW and EB-1A are not tied to a specific employer.
+Additionally, in many instances the NIW and EB-1A process is faster than PERM, meaning you may have an I-140 approval sooner and, thus, be able to extend your H-1B beyond the six-year limit or file an H-4 work authorization application for your spouse.

-Want to know if you are eligible for an EB-2 NIW or EB-1A?
-Email us at kevin@yehimmigration.com for an assessment.
+Do you want to know if you are eligible for an O-1, EB-2 NIW or EB-1A?
+Send an email to kevin@yehimmigration.com for a free assessment.